adrianleung5/Premier-League-Legends-quiz/README.md

 ## Code
 - I found a lot of useful tutorials online.
 I occasionally applied principles from them to the site after thoroughly understanding their code and modifying it to meet the needs of the site.
+- [Stack Overflow](https://stackoverflow.com/) was used to solve various was used to help develop the javascript of the quiz
+- [W3schools](https://www.w3schools.com/) was used to , research various javscript, html and CSS syntax
+- [Codepen](https://codepen.io/kanishkkunal/pen/obGojO) was used to to research CSS syntax
+- [Geeksforgeeks](https://www.geeksforgeeks.org/scroll-to-the-top-of-the-page-using-javascript-jquery/#:~:text=scrollTo()%3A,the%20topmost%20and%20leftmost%20point.)
+  was used to enable users to scroll userto the top of page in javascript.
+- [developer.mozilla](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Aligning_Items_in_a_Flex_Container) was used to help undrstand flex boc